agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ### 📄 Return

-Returns `true` if the Selector exists and `false` if the Selector doesn't exist.
+Returns `true` if the watcher callback exists and `false` if the watcher callback doesn't exist.